denisiglesiasgarcia/B760-DS3H-DDR4-unraid/README.md

 - ~~Add new samsung SSD M2 cache~~
 - Add list of apps
 - Add motivation chapter
-- Add more information about what is C-States and this things
+- Add more information about what is C-States and ASPM

 ## Setup